Vatican Apostolic Archive: Uprisings, revolts, and the Western Schism (10851415)

 By the 11th century, the archives of the church were devolved to at least three separate sites: the Lateran, St. Peter's Basilica, and the Palatine palace.
-Between the 11th and the 13th centuries, a large part of these archives disappeared.

 When the Popes moved to Avignon, the process of transporting their archives took twenty years, all told.
 The various places where the archives were kept along the way were sacked by the Ghibellines three separate times, in 1314, 1319, and 1320.

 Antipopes also had their own archives.
 The Western Schism resulted in two sets of papal archives being developed at once; this rose to three during the era of Pisan antipope John XXIII.
 The disparate archives of the rival papal claimants were not fully reunited in the Vatican's archives until 1784.

 During the 1404 sack of the Vatican, papal registers and historical documents were thrown into the streets, and Pope Innocent VII fled the city.
 His successor, Pope Gregory XII, supposedly sold off a large number of archival materials in 1406, including some of the papal registers.